Iamthelaw/notes/✅ code-complete.md

 ##### Require developers to smoke test their code before adding it to the system

 Developers need to test their own code before they add it to the build.
-A developer can do this by cre- ating a private build of the system on a personal machine, which the developer then tests individually.
+A developer can do this by creating a private build of the system on a personal machine, which the developer then tests individually.

 ##### Create a holding area for code that’s to be added to the build